Brufico/StandardFunctions/Readme.md

 ```

-### condsummaries : combined summaries for one variable, conditional to the values of a factor
+### Function condsummaries() : combined summaries for one variable, conditional to the values of a factor

 #### Usage {-}